 deploymentto development environment per push.

-Note: in case you’re interested in our deployment process, we also use Skygear to deploy.
+In case you’re interested in our deployment process, we also use Skygear to deploy.
 Uploading server code and deploying Lambda functions could be completed with just one simple command.
 Just type “skycli” and it’s done!

-You may have noticed that lots of tools we are using are open source projects.
+You may have noticed that lots of tools we are using are open-source projects.
 What does it imply?

 An efficient CI/CD pipeline is not necessarily costly.

-We didn’t spend a fortune to set up our CI/CD pipeline, you don’t need to either.
+We didn’t spend a fortune to set up our CI/CD pipeline, and you don’t need to either.
 Don’t let cost stop you if you want to start adopting DevOps and CI/CD in your company.
 In fact, in our journey to CI/CD, planning and implementation are much more important.

 Many newcomers to DevOps or CI/CD concept may ask: